6 Types of Drug Abuse Rehab Programs

 Image by rudamese from Pixabay

-Group Counseling: One of the most preferred drug abuse programs is group counseling.
-With this format, counselors will lean on the power of social reinforcement to encourage patients in their goals of being clean.
+One of the most preferred drug abuse programs is group counseling.
+With this format, counselors will leverage the power of social reinforcement to encourage patients in their goal of being clean.
 Group counseling is often offered in conjunction with other types of treatment.
-For example, some patients will attend group therapy as part of their in-patient treatment protocol.
+For example, some patients will attend group therapy as part of their inpatient treatment protocol.

 Whatever direction you choose to take in the treatment protocol, the important thing is to take that first step toward recovery.